cajohnst/cajohnst.github.io/content/poems/i_am_afraid_to_write.md

 I fear that I will never play a significant part in dismantling any system\
 (or in reconstructing one)\
 I fear that nothing I say will hold relevance\
-as passages from Thoreau, Baldwin, or Kafka.\
+as passages from Thoreau, Baldwin, or Kafka do.\
 I fear that I will never make anything of writing.

 >I worry about conveying ideas simply.\